Stag51/Multilingual_Mental_Health_Bot/README.md

  ---

  ## 💬 Features
- - 🌍 Language auto-detection (English or Swahili)
+ - 🌍 Language auto-detection (English or other )
  - 🔁 Real-time bidirectional translation
  - 🧠 Intent classification using a neural network
  - 🌐 Interactive web interface with Flask